What are you looking for?

 Why it matters: AWS students are global citizens with Indian roots.
 Understanding and appreciating Indian culture deepens their identity and prepares them to contribute meaningfully to their home country.

-• icon Partnered with local cultural organisations
+• Partnered with local cultural organisations

-• icon Offered Hindi language instruction
+• Offered Hindi language instruction

 4.7 Strengthen Parent Partnerships